Patrick Sharp, DO

 “With the Cenegenics approach, we do all we can to prevent problems on the front end.
 I believe, in the future, there will be an even bigger need for what we’re doing and how we do it,” Sharp said.

 Like other Cenegenics physicians, Sharp walks the walk.
-He is a longtime fitness aficionado with a 4th degree blackbelt in karate, 2nd degree blackbelt in Ketsugo Ju-Jitsu and a purple belt in Brazilian Jiu-Jitsu.
+He is a longtime fitness aficionado with a 4th degree black belt in Karate, 3rd degree black belt in Ketsugo Ju-Jitsu and a black belt in Brazilian Jiu-Jitsu.